Notes on John 9

 seeds of error.
 If the Lord said it was the man who sinned, how could such a

-birth?
-If the Lord said it was his parents, how could such a punishment fall on
+If the Lord said it was his parents, how could such a punishment fall on the

 both were wrong!
 What is clear in this setting is the human tendency to make ignorant